gyulanemeth/bluefox.email/docs/index.md

 In bluefox.email, [projects](./projects/) enable you to manage transactional emails, triggered emails, and campaigns (such as newsletters and promotions) of your SaaS application.
 Each project requires setting up a sending email address and AWS credentials to send emails via AWS SES.
 Projects are linked to a design system and include features like a subscription preferences page and subscriber lists, helping you organize and customize your email strategies effectively.

-## Transactional vs. triggered vs. campaign Emails
+## Transactional vs. Triggered vs. Campaign Emails

 - **[Transactional Emails](./projects/transactional-emails)**: These are automated emails sent in response to user actions, such as account creation, password resets, or purchase confirmations.
 They are critical for providing a seamless user experience.